jhpyle/docassemble/_docs/api.md

    if the interview uses server-side encryption.
  - `variables` (optional): a [JSON] object where the keys are variable names and the values are the values those variables should have.
+ - `question_name` (optional): if set to the name of a question (which you can obtain from the `questionName` attribute of a question), it will mark the question as having been answered.
+This is necessary only if you are setting variables in response to a [`mandatory`] question (which you can determine from the `mandatory` attribute of a question).
  - `question` (optional): if set to `0`, then the interview is not evaluated after the variables are set and the current question in the interview is not returned in response to the request.
 You may